Hamburger Cross Icon

 Path Type Description

-.vcs.pr.ticket.id string Ticket key extracted from PR title (e.g. ABC-123)
+.vcs.pr.ticket.id string Ticket key resolved from the PR title or description (e.g. ABC-123)

 .vcs.pr.ticket.source object Source metadata ({tool: "jira", integration: "api"})